The Argotist Online

-John Kinsella, and J. H. Prynne on their poetry lists?
-Is it a case
+Kinsella and J. H. Prynne on their poetry lists?
+Is it a case of these

-of these publishers poaching what others have nurtured to fruition?
-If so, is
+publishers poaching what others have nurtured to fruition?
+If so, is this

 me say clearly that in many ways I don’t care what the mainstream publishers